Skip to Content

 For us, we decided to wait until the kids were old enough to handle a long, overnight flight without too much difficulty.
 That ended up being when they were 10 and 11.
 Younger children may have some difficulty with a long flight.

-We definitely weren’t interested in flying to Europe with a toddler, although many do that with no issues.
+We weren’t interested in flying to Europe with a toddler, although many do that with no issues.
 We just wanted it to be a little easier on us.

 It’s a good idea to think about how your kids handle travel, and then make your decision based on that.
 You’ll want to plan the trip well in advance and make sure that you are set up for success.
 While it’s worth visiting Europe with the entire family, it’s important to make sure you have everything planned out.